eackermann/e-resx/README.md

 # e-resx
 Resources I enjoyed and would like to go back to, and some that I still need to read.

+- Want to learn about blockchain?
+Implement one! https://hackernoon.com/learn-blockchains-by-building-one-117428612f46 ... super cool.
+- MANY free services to get that idea up and running on a small to medium scale: https://hackernoon.com/how-to-build-a-saas-with-0-fed2341078c8

 FFB!
 For stats examples, ANOVA, mixed effects (LME) etc.:
   - https://github.com/statsmodels/statsmodels/wiki/Examples#linear-mixed-models
   - https://github.com/junpenglao/GLMM-in-Python/blob/master/GLMM_in_python.ipynb (mixed effects model using statsmodels, Keras, tensorflow, Stan, etc.)